Dev-Aayush/Store_Management_Webapp/README.md

 # Store_Management_Webapp
-In this python project, we will build a grocery store management application.
-It will be 3 tier application,
+In this python project, I have built a store management application.
+It is a 3 tier application,
 1. Front end: UI is written in HTML/CSS/Javascript/Bootstrap
 2. Backend: Python and Flask
 3. Database: mysql

-### Installation Instructions

-Download mysql for windows: https://dev.mysql.com/downloads/installer/

-`pip install mysql-connector-python`